Stay22 vs Travelpayouts: which one makes me $2,000+/month?

 I now use Travelpayouts only for programs that are not yet available on Stay22.
 As soon as these brands will join Stay22 I will stop using Travelpayouts.

-Even though my blog is now close to 50,000 monthly sessions I still only make $15-25 per month on Travelpayouts.
+Even though my blog is now at 50,000 monthly sessions I still only make $15-25 per month on Travelpayouts.

 You have to apply to each partner program